ZYHowell/Yx/Tutorial.md

 For simplicity, we only have one kind of `Pass` in `Yx`, which visits the whole program(in `Yx` it equals the main function).

+##### Prune

+It is meaningful to prune some cases in `IRBuilder` to release the pressure of later codegen stages.

+##### Other kinds of IR

+The IR above can be identified as a graph IR.
+There is also tree IR very close to AST structure.
+You can even have a number of different IR, and lower the program from one IR to another.
+Each time you turn the program into a lower level of IR, there are some information discarded, just like what happens when you ignore the tree structure of AST and turn it into the graph IR.
+As a trade-off, you may get access to some information more easily.

+In all, design your own IR.

+#### Instruction selection

+Assume that the program is great-optimized in IR level.
+Now we turn IR into the assembly code.
+The first step is to select the correct instruction in assembly language.
+So we create a sets of classes to represent different assembly instructions.
+This is nothing different from the steps in IR language, and the pressure is released as our graph IR is very close to assembly code grammar.
+(So for tree IR, although in `IRBuilder` step there is not that much things, it should also consider a translation from tree shape to graph of blocks in the end.)

+Notice that, as the output is assembly code, we can have more freedom in this step: instructions like `mv`, `ret`, `li` are more readable.
+We should also notice that some native operations are not in RISCV assembly instructions.
+For instance, we do not have `seq` and `sne`, so we need to translate them to `sub`+`seqz/snez`.

+In this step, we still use virtual registers.
+That is, we assume that there are infinite registers although actually there are 31+`zero`.

+When you are at this stage, I believe you have enough knowledge to write your own instruction selection, since all you need is to be careful and consider all cases.

+##### Asm Printer

+Although our registers are still virtual register, we implement the assembly code printer first, in order to help the process of debug for instruction selection.
+This is nothing different with the IR printer.